microsoft/autogen/website/docs/Contribute.md

 There is currently no formal reviewer solicitation process.
 Current reviewers identify reviewers from active contributors.
 If you are willing to become a reviewer, you are welcome to let us know on discord.

+## Guidance for Maintainers

+### General

+*	Be a member of the community and treat everyone as a member.
+Be inclusive.
+*	Help each other and encourage mutual help.
+*	Actively post and respond.
+*	Keep open communication.

+### Pull Requests
+* For new PR, decide whether to close without review.
+If not, find the right reviewers.
+The default reviewer is microsoft/autogen.
+Ask users who can benefit from the PR to review it.
+*	For old PR, check the blocker: reviewer or PR creator.
+Try to unblock.
+Get additional help when needed.
+*	When requesting changes, make sure you can check back in time because it blocks merging.
+*	Make sure all the checks are passed.
+*	For changes that require running OpenAI tests, make sure the OpenAI tests pass too.
+Running these tests requires approval.
+*	In general, suggest small PRs instead of a giant PR.
+*	For documentation change, request snapshot of the compiled website, or compile by yourself to verify the format.
+*	For new contributors who have not signed the contributing agreement, remind them to sign before reviewing.
+*	For multiple PRs which may have conflict, coordinate them to figure out the right order.
+*	Pay special attention to:
+    - Breaking changes.
+Don’t make breaking changes unless necessary.
+Don’t merge to main until enough headsup is provided and a new release is ready.
+    -	Test coverage decrease.
+    -	Changes that may cause performance degradation.
+Do regression test when test suites are available.
+    - Discourage **change to the core library** when there is an alternative.

+### Issues and Discussions
+* For new issues, write a reply, apply a label if relevant.
+Ask on discord when necessary.
+For roadmap issues, add to the roadmap project and encourage community discussion.
+Mention relevant experts when necessary.
+* For old issues, provide an update or close.
+Ask on discord when necessary.
+Encourage PR creation when relevant.
+* Use “good first issue” for easy fix suitable for first-time contributors.
+* Use “task list” for issues that require multiple PRs.
+* For discussions, create an issue when relevant.
+Discuss on discord when appropriate.

 ## Developing

 ### Setup